responsible tourism & eco-tourism in rwanda, uganda, & the democratic republic of the congo

 Greg relies on a network of contacts in the area, all of whom are happy to take part in this project.
-With his experience, know-how and contacts, Greg will make your bespoke visitor experience memorable, while also benefiting the locals as much as possible.
+With his experience, know-how, and contacts, Greg will make your bespoke visitor experience memorable, while also benefiting the locals as much as possible.

 Greg works with an experienced and highly motivated local staff team responsible for client contacts, as well as tour development and facilitation.

-James first came to Rwanda in the year 2005 to study the culture of the people and gain deeper insight of the 1994 genocide against the Tutsi for the high school social curriculum he was developing at that time.
-His coming to Rwanda opened his eyes to how the people of Rwanda have moved on from the traumatic days of the genocide, and over two decades later, have through sheer resilience managed to build a post-genocide country now known for its development, peace and serenity.
+James first came to Rwanda in 2005 to study the culture of the people and gain a deeper insight of the 1994 genocide against the Tutsi for the high school social curriculum he was developing at that time.
+His coming to Rwanda opened his eyes to how the people of Rwanda have moved on from the traumatic days of the genocide, and over two decades later, have through sheer resilience managed to build a post-genocide country now known for its development, peace, and serenity.

-During his trip to Rwanda, James met the director of Amahoro Tours, Greg Bakunzi to whom he struck immediate friendship with.
+During his trip to Rwanda, James met the director of Amahoro Tours, Greg Bakunzi, to whom he struck an immediate friendship with.
 For over the next 10 years, James has managed to spend almost a year in Rwanda doing more research, and bringing into the country several student groups for the purpose of immersing themselves in the rich culture and history of Rwanda

 About Dr. Kim Hammond